Property Tax Help

 If you would like to set up a payment plan, please contact the Jefferson County Tax Department at (502) 574-6331.

 Be eligible for the Homestead or Disability Exemption:

 If you are 65 years of age or older or totally disabled, and own and occupy the home as your principal residence, you may be eligible for a Homestead or Disability Exemption.
-The maximum exemption on real estate owned by qualified persons has been set at $36,000 for the 2013 and 2014 tax periods.
+The maximum exemption on real estate owned by qualified persons has been set at $39,300 for the 2019-2020 tax periods.
 The exemption amount is subtracted from your property’s assessed value, thereby reducing your property tax liability.
 Applications for the Homestead or Disability Exemption should be filed with the Jefferson County Property Valuation Administrator’s Office.